Swiss hearing loss firm to raise up to $95 million in US IPO

-ZURICH (Reuters) - Auris Medical IPO-EARS.O, a Swiss company specializing in experimental hearing loss drugs, is planning a U.S. stock offering to tap into growing investor appetite for biotechnology.
+ZURICH, July 21 (Reuters) - Auris Medical IPO-EARS.O, a Swiss company specialising in experimental hearing loss drugs, is planning a U.S. stock offering to tap into growing investor appetite for biotechnology.

 The Zug-based company is offering 6.9 million new shares, as well as an overallotment option of 1.035 million shares, at an estimated price of between $10 to $12 per share, netting it up to $95 million, it said in a statement on Monday.